Wednesday, November 22, 2023

 Which dishes and beverages do customers pick at a carinderia?

-There are no scientific studies or survey results we can gather but given our personal experience, there are factors that influence the choice of food.
+There are no scientific study or survey results we can gather but given our personal experience, there are factors that influence the choice of food.

 • The weather